lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-You can try to implement substraction by your own or refer to the repository.
+You can try to implement subtraction on your own or refer to the repository.

 ### Increment and Decrement Again

 Now we deal with the postfix version, e.g. `p++` or `p--`.
 Different from the
-prefix version, the postfix version need to store the value **before**
+prefix version, the postfix version needs to store the value **before**
 increment/decrement on `AX` after the increment/decrement.
 Let's compare them:

 ```c